Xug98/learngit/readme.txt

-this is a git learn test
+this is a git learn test。
+but I change this file